Annihilator (band): For the Demented, Ballistic, Sadistic and upcoming eighteenth studio album (2017–present)

 On August 14, 2018, former Annihilator vocalist Randy Rampage (who sang on the albums Alice in Hell and Criteria for a Black Widow) died of an apparent heart attack, at the age of 58.

 In September 2018, Waters reported that Annihilator would release their seventeenth studio album in 2019.
 He later confirmed that it would be released in January 2020.
 On October 10, 2019, Annihilator released "I Am Warfare" as the lead single of the album, now titled Ballistic, Sadistic, which was released on January 24, 2020.

 In 2019, Waters got married and moved to England.
 The band released Metal II, a near complete re-recording of their 2007 album Metal, on February 18, 2022, which serves as a tribute to Eddie Van Halen and Alexi Laiho, the latter of whom appears posthumously on one of the album's re-recorded tracks "Downright Dominate", which also features Dave Lombardo on drums and Stu Block on vocals.
-In January 2022, Jeff Waters announced that he would be once again stepping down as lead vocalist and focusing solely on lead guitar while Stu Block would handle lead vocals on the band's future live shows.
+In January 2022, Waters announced that he would be once again stepping down as lead vocalist and focusing solely on lead guitar while Block would handle lead vocals on the band's future live shows.

+In June 2023, Waters announced on social media that he had completed work on the next Annihilator album.

+Former Annihilator frontman Coburn Pharr died on February 25, 2025, at the age of 62.

 Influences

-In a 2013 interview with Photogroupie.com, Waters acknowledged his influences, stating: "I started listening to Elton John, Kiss, Sweet, AC/DC then it evolved from hard rock with electric guitar to Black Sabbath and the heavier stuff, Judas Priest, Maiden, Loudness, Van Halen was coming in.
+In a 2013 interview with Photogroupie.com, Waters acknowledged his influences, stating:

+"I started listening to Elton John, Kiss, Sweet, AC/DC then it evolved from hard rock with electric guitar to Black Sabbath and the heavier stuff, Judas Priest, Maiden, Loudness, Van Halen was coming in.
 Then I get turned on to the thrash stuff, so then it was Razor, Exciter...
 Those first albums were a huge influence on metal bands."

-Elsewhere in the interview, Waters talked about the impact Iron Maiden had on him and the band: "They're all great...but Bruce Dickinson is one brilliant, unique, gifted, talented person...the guy's a genius."
+Elsewhere in the interview, Waters talked about the impact Iron Maiden had on him and the band:

+"They're all great...but Bruce Dickinson is one brilliant, unique, gifted, talented person...the guy's a genius."